aprodi/PredItSpeakInt/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Anything involved in 1) the planning and collection of the clean speech corpus; 2) audio manipulation; 3) mixing with established noise maskers; 4) data preparation as input training material for Kaldi.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In particular, the planning and collection of the speech corpus are performed by two standalone python gui applications, while 2)-4) are based on various python scripts.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The actual recording is performed by the application Sox, work with any sound interface or microphone recognized by Sox.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The training data used in the experiments has the same structure and vocabulary as the matrix sentences used for testing